Patient Admissions Department

-Referrals for inpatients (newly or recently injured) can be made by a physician, hospital discharge planner or social worker, insurance company case manager or a patient’s family member, friend or advocate.
+Patient referrals can be made by a physician, hospital discharge planner or social worker, insurance company case manager, or a patient’s family member, friend or advocate.

-Our staff of admissions liaisons can begin the admission process anywhere in the United States within 24 hours of referral on business days.
+Our staff of admissions liaisons can begin the inpatient admissions process anywhere in the United States within 24 hours of referral on business days.
 We offer this service free of charge and often serve as the referring facility’s primary educator and resource for family members.

 Contact our Admissions Department

-Please contact our Admissions Department to refer an inpatient with a spinal cord injury, brain injury, stroke or neuromuscular diagnosis.
+Please contact our Admissions Department to refer a patient with a spinal cord injury, brain injury, stroke or neuromuscular diagnosis.

 Contact by phone or fax